discmagnet/crib/README.md

 }
 ```

-Now here's the coolest part of all this!
+Now here's the cool part.
 If I merge `zero` and `ones` together and change `TRUE` to '1' and `FALSE` to '0', I now have an 8-bit binary number.
 Long story short, **this binary number can be converted to an integer which can be used to index a vector that returns the points from runs in your hand**.
-Wow, what a mouthful!

 It would be an understatement to say there are many ways you could make a run, but fortunately, there are only 26 unique ways you can get points from a run according to these unique 8-bit binary identifiers.
 Don't believe me?!
 Here they all are: